djangdal/new_project_readme/README.md

 5. Accept the pull requsst
 6. Delete the feature branch

+## Cusom build phase

+A biuld phase is made to sync colors and strings from android bla bla...

 ## Delivering a new version
 Perform the following steps when creating a new delivery: